Go back to all articles

 Step 3.
 Outline which tests can be automated

-Automated tests are faster and more reliable than manual ones.
+Automated regression testing is faster and more reliable than manual one.
 In the long run, you’ll be able to reuse such scripts for your next project – it improves the efficiency of software maintenance and creates a set of standards within the team.

 When it comes to regression testing, developers tend to automate most cases.
 However, if you’re looking at a complex sequence of events – it’s better to execute a manual check.
 The same stays true for all GUI-related cases – here, manual testing is often the only option.